 Produced by John Jansen (Lou Reed, Television), Beat Hotel is the Bongos’ most rocking record, a sparkling explosion of guitar pop.
 “Space Jungle” has a nagging hook and a full-blown arrangement; “Apache Dancing” is similarly ambitious in a different vein; “Come Back to Me” and “A Story (Written in the Sky)” hark back to the band’s simpler days; “Totem Pole” sounds a bit like the dB’s except for the overblown big-band finale.
 Given the best audio treatment of their career, the Bongos prove their mettle, simultaneously exposing their main inadequacy: inconsistent songwriting.
 (One CD combines Beat Hotel and Numbers With Wings.)

-Barone recorded his first solo album onstage at New York’s Bottom Line, trading the Bongos’ big pop for airy chamber music, leading a scaled-down attack flanked by a cellist, acoustic guitarist and a percussionist-pianist- vibraphonist.
+Barone’s solo debut was made onstage at New York’s Bottom Line, trading the Bongos’ big pop for airy chamber music, leading a scaled-down attack flanked by a cellist, acoustic guitarist and a percussionist-pianist-vibraphonist.
 Cool Blue Halo‘s gentler approach shows off his romanticism to good effect, especially on such choice covers as the Beatles’ “Cry Baby Cry” and Bowie’s “The Man Who Sold the World” and Bongos classics (“The Bulrushes” and “Numbers With Wings”).
 A perfect three a.m. record, though it sounds a tad precious in broad daylight.